AKC Reunite DNA Bank

 A vast majority of the detection dogs employed in the US have been obtained from over extended European suppliers.
-Most US dog breeders are not equipped with the necessary tools to produce more dogs that embody the temperament and physical characteristics necessary to become successful detection dogs.
+Most dogs in the US currently are not bred for detection work, but this research will assist breeders with critical tools necessary to produce more dogs that embody the temperament and physical characteristics necessary to become successful detection dogs.

 Lack of uniform standards for evaluating detection dog health or performance